jdleesmiller/jdleesmiller.github.io/_posts/2023-06-11-bootstrap-confidence-intervals-sql-postgresql-bigquery.markdown

 That is, our estimate here is 4.49kg with 95% CI [4.47kg, 4.51kg].
 In this case, the data were [generated](https://github.com/jdleesmiller/sql-bootstrap/blob/d654236aa6f669fcd5ab68c3827d40eeb95d3092/make-example-data.R) with a true mass of 4.5kg, so the mean is not far out, and the true rate is within the 95% confidence interval, as we'd expect to happen 95% of the time.
 (If you rerun the same query on the example data, you may get somewhat different numbers due to randomness in the bootstrap sampling, but with 1000 resamples they should not be very different very often.)

-This query takes ~20s to run on my instance, and `EXPLAIN ANALYZE` shows most of that time is spent joining the `bootstrap_map` and `bootstrap_data` back together in `bootstrap_measures`.
+This query takes ~20s to run on my instance, and `EXPLAIN ANALYZE` shows most of that time is spent joining the `bootstrap_map` and `bootstrap_data` back together in the `bootstrap` CTE.
 Let's see if we can speed it up.

 ### The Poisson Bootstrap in SQL